hieupham12345/Student-management-website-using-Python-Flask/README.md

 ## Result

-I have successfully deployed the project to Heroku using the following link: https://studentwebflask-f61b4f17bcc3.herokuapp.com However, since I am using the free service of Heroku, I am unable to authorize the database.
+I have successfully deployed the project to Heroku using the following link: https://studentwebflask-f61b4f17bcc3.herokuapp.com However.
+This application will take a while to start.
+Since I am using the free service of Heroku, I am unable to authorize the database in the source code.

 Login information:
 + Role student: st000001 / password